benjamincrozat/legacy-blog/README.md

 ## Before you proceed

-- **I don't need pull requests.** This is a project I'm working on alone and I only have time for the bad code I write myself.
+- **I don't need pull requests.** This is a project I'm working on alone, and I only have time for the bad code I write myself. 😅
 - **This isn't an opportunity for mentoring.** I don't have time for that either.
 Please try to resolve your issues on your own.
 - **This isn't a reference for SEO.** If you want to rank on Google, write content people search for and be patient.
 [You can learn how I did it.](https://benjamincrozat.com/seo-case-study)